 A species of coarse flowery grassland, often alongside meadow sweet and hogweed in rough pastures.
 Its broad leaves and tall flowering culms are conspicuous from a distance.
 The bristle-like awn, protruding from the flower spikelet, has a distinctive knee-bend.

-Where to see hay meadows
+Best places to see hay meadows in the UK

 Green-winged orchids in Marden Meadow, Kent; snakeshead fritillaries in Lugg Meadow, Herefordshire; Willoughby Meadow, Lincolnshire ©Alamy